clj-commons/citrus/README.md

 ### Side effects

 A side effect is an impure computation e.g. state mutation, HTTP request, storage access, etc. Because handling side effects is inconvenient and usually leads to cumbersome code, this operation is pushed outside of user code.
-In *Scrum* you don't perform effects directly in controllers.
+In *Citrus* you don't perform effects directly in controllers.
 Instead controller methods return a hash map of effects represented as data.
 In every entry of the map the key is a name of the corresponding effects handler and the value is a description of the effect.

 Here's an example of an effect that describes HTTP request: